mad-godinez/GrubDash-Project/README.md

     <img width="700" height="auto" alt="Screen Shot 2022-03-21 at 10 21 24 AM" src="https://user-images.githubusercontent.com/93545744/159300878-515dde19-8f22-4521-8b7f-5ecb5eb27e47.png" align="center">
 2. extract the zipped download folder to your desired location.
 3. open the project directory in your machine's terminal. <br> Ex. `user@mac ~ % cd/Desktop/GrubDash-Project-main`
-4. install the project's packagees: `npm install`
+4. install the project's packages: `npm install`
 5. run the project (this will open a tab in your default browser): `npm start`
 6. that's it, have fun! 😁
 7. once you're ready to close the application, type & enter `<CTRL + C>` in the terminal to stop the servers & disconnect.